The Best Coffee Tampers In The UK 2022

 My Observations

-OK so that’s my advice on tampers, and as you can see there are loads & loads to choose from – and actually, you can’t go wrong, as long as you’re selecting the right tamper for your portafilter.
+OK so that’s my advice on tampers, and as you can see there are loads & loads to choose from – and basically, you can’t go wrong, as long as you’re selecting the right tamper for your portafilter.

 Well, I suppose you can buy a tamper that you’re not all that blown away by, in terms of comfort.
-For example, you might find that the sort of handle doesn’t rather suit you.
+For example, you might find that the kind of handle doesn’t rather suit you.

 Maybe you have massive sausage fingers and need a tamper deal with the size of a rolling pin, or maybe you have slightly more dainty hands?